hazelcast/hazelcast-reference-manual/src/PortableSerialization.md

 In order to support these features, a serialized Portable object contains meta information like the version and the concrete location of the each field in the binary data.
 This way, Hazelcast navigates in the `byte[]` and de-serializes only the required field without actually de-serializing the whole object.
 This improves the Query performance.

-With multi-version support, you can have two nodes where each of them have different versions of the same object.
-Hazelcast will store both meta information and use the correct one to serialize and de-serialize Portable objects depending on the node.
+With multi-version support, you can have two cluster members where each has different versions of the same object.
+Hazelcast will store both meta information and use the correct one to serialize and de-serialize Portable objects depending on the member.
 This is very helpful when you are doing a rolling upgrade without shutting down the cluster.

 Portable serialization is totally language independent and is used as the binary protocol between Hazelcast server and clients.

+### Portable Serialization Example Code

-A sample Portable implementation of a Foo class would look like the following.
+Here is example code for Portable implementation of a Foo class.

 ```java
 public class Foo implements Portable{